riatelab/distanamo/README.md

 This function will perform Principal Coordinates Analysis (PCoA, a form a Multidimensional scaling) on the duration matrix to generate the positions of the points in a 2D space.
 It will then adjust these points (using an affine or a Euclidean transformation) to the source points to generate the final image points that can be used to create the interpolation grid.

+The cartogram obtained by this method qualifies the *global accessibility* (or the *multipolar accessibility*) of a territory.

 ```R
 # Read source points and layer to be deformed